srk-ullagallu/notes/running/rci-cd.md

 roboshop-devops-project-v3

-compile the code was only reqired for java and goland programming languages require nodejs and python does not require scripting languages does not require
+compile the code was only reqired for java and golang programming languages require nodejs and python scripting languages does not require

 In declarative pipeline first step would be declarative code checkoutSCM but in scripted pipeline it would be git checkout